CortexFoundation/tech-doc/apple-demo.md

 Below is the written steps shown in the video:

-1. Execute deterministic AI framework, **cvm-runtime**, in an off-chain edge device that can make Ai decision in realtime.
+1. Execute deterministic AI framework, **cvm-runtime**, in an off-chain edge device that can make AI decision in realtime.
 In this case, the Jetson Nano Car.
 2. Upload the image data to Cortex blockchain and call the on-chain AI contract to ensure results are consistent across the Jetson Nano Car and on-chain AI contract.
 The purpose is to:
    - Strictly reproduce real-time AI decisions in future requests for analysis or audit.